Sternenherz/Themes/README.md

-Made by color-picking most of the Cubase 13 interface Elements, then editing Bitwigs theme via https://bitwig.berikai.dev/ and https://github.com/Berikai/bitwig-theme-editor
+Made by color-picking most of the Cubase 13 interface Elements, then editing Bitwigs theme via https://bitwig.berikai.dev/ and https://github.com/Berikai/bitwig-theme-editor (In case you're new to Theming Bitwig, the last github link is THE most important one for you to learn and apply theming.
+Also make sure to watch Polaritys Tutorial: https://www.youtube.com/watch?v=f8ndWdJKeo4 )

 Favorite Settings for me: Bitwig -> User Interface -> Contrast -> Midtones: 35, Black Level 35, Grid Lines 80.